 As far as attractions go, there is not that much to see on top of the hill.

-What you come here for is the fine views, the slightly cooler climate and the nature walks through the forest that cover the hillsides.
+What you come here for is the fine views, the slightly cooler climate and nature walks through the forest that covers the hillsides.

-Unfortunately, the top of the hill is often covered in a ring of cloud spoiling your views.
+Unfortunately, the top of the hill can be covered in a ring of cloud spoiling your views.

 However, often the clouds will rise as the day heats up. - so have a look over from Georgetown before setting off to see what the weather looks like on the top.